AMBAR-SHUKLA/trading_bot/README.md

 python -m bot interactive
 ```

-The wizard prompts for every field with inline validation and shows the live market price before you confirm:
+The wizard prompts for every field with inline validation and shows the live market price before you confirm:| Screenshort |

 ![Interactive wizard](docs/screenshots/06_interactive_wizard.png)